 Google Ads and PPC

-Search Engines accept ‘bids’ for keywords and decide which ads to show based on several factors including keyword relevance, bid amount and ad quality.
+Search Engines accept ‘bids’ for keywords and decide which Google Ads to show based on several factors including keyword relevance, bid amount and ad quality.

 Why Use PPC ?

-Top positions in Search Engine results pages can be achieved naturally over time by means of SEO, Search Engine Optimisation, whereas AdWords & PPC provide instant Page 1 rankings.
+Top positions in Search Engine results pages can be achieved naturally over time by means of SEO, Search Engine Optimisation, whereas Google Ads and PPC provide instant Page 1 rankings.

 In the Google Search Network, Google Ads are marked with the orange ‘Ad’ icon and appear at the top and the bottom of the search results page.